HaxeFoundation/haxe-evolution/0000-template.md

 ## Alternatives

-One can always declare a separate ordinary enum as a subset of another enum, but that would require manual traslation to its superset.
+One can always declare a separate ordinary enum as a subset of another enum, but that would require manual translation to its superset.
 Also it incurs extra generated code size.

 ## Unresolved questions